sourcegraph/about/handbook/ops/bizops/ab-testing.md

 #### Volume of users to reach statistical significance

-A/B testing requires a large enough number of user to get statistically significant results.
-The smaller the number of user in the A/B testing cohort, the more the change needs to have a big impact on the metric to be measurable.
+A/B testing requires a large enough number of users to get statistically significant results.
+The smaller the number of users in the A/B testing cohort, the more the change needs to have a big impact on the metric to be measurable.
 This is because the signal (the impact of the change) needs to be higher than the noise (the random fluctuation in a metric).

 For example, retention fluctuates week over week for "random" reasons we don't understand.
 The more users, the smaller those "random" fluctuations will be: this will make it possible to decide wether a change caused by an experiment was likely random, or likely caused by the experiment.